How to Make the Most of your Annual Leave

 The ‘buy one, get three free’ Bank Holiday trick is known to any seasoned worker, but do you use it to its full advantage?
 This year, if you coupled your annual leave with every bank holiday, you could have extended your 25 days leave to a whopping 55 days (including the Bank Holiday Saturdays and Sundays) of glorious office-free time.
 By using your Bank Holidays strategically, you can make sure that you’re making a profit on each holiday, enjoying more time for less.
 Make sure you swot up on your Bank Holidays using this government website and get planning.

-This Christmas, if you play your annual leave cards right, you can use three days leave to enjoy 10 days of holiday.
-As Christmas Day and New Year’s Day both fall on a Sunday, our Bank Holidays are bumped to the 27th December and 2nd January, giving us an extra couple of days out the office!
-All you need to book off is 28th-30th December, as Christmas Eve has been kind enough to fall on a Saturday.
-If your office closes for the entire festive period, then take 19th-23rd off to earn yourself a whopping 17 days out the office, for just five extra days leave.
+This Christmas, if you play your annual leave cards right, you can use four days leave to enjoy 10 days of holiday.
+As Boxing Day falls on a Saturday, our Bank Holidays are bumped to the 28th December giving us an extra couple of days out the office!
 Why not use this time to grab some winter sun?
 Take a short-haul flight to the glorious Carpe Verde on Africa’s coast or explore Northern Tenerife, a ruggedly beautiful spot removed from the usual winter crowds.
-If you’d like to go further afield, why not spend the festive period in the Caribbean?
-Or brave the 24-hour travelling for Christmas on the beach in Australia?
+If you'd like to go further afield, why not spend the festive period in the Caribbean?
+Or, head for Christmas on the beach in Australia?

 If you’re using your holiday wisely, pairing it with Bank Holidays, then you’ll have some time aside for that coveted two to three week holiday.
 This is your chance to think big.
 Rather than booking two weeks on the beach, select a location that enables you to move around; experiencing different landscapes, regions and cultures within the space of 14 days.
 Flight Centre offers a great choice of tours and are a good starting place to begin your planning.